wp-plugins/my-waze/readme.txt

 1. Upload `my_waze` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to MyWaze section on the admin panel, enter Longitude & Latitude and press save.
+3. Go to MyWaze Settings section on the wordpress admin panel, enter Longitude & Latitude and press save.
 4. Place [my_waze] shortcode wherever you want the button to appear your page.

 == Frequently Asked Questions ==